falcucci/event-manager-app/readme.md

-> This project is just an example and should not be used as a reference for any real-world application.
-It is provided as a demonstration of certain concepts and should not be used as a basis for any production code.
+> This project isnt a real production application and is used as a reference to studies or as a starter boilerplate.

 # evenet manager app

 Yet another app that allows users to create, manage, and view events.

 ## Features